-- consider how to generate more activity in this area; - to position the Bahamas as a leading arbitration hub and gateway to investment in the region; - · to establish commercial and maritime arbitration centres; and - prepare the appropriate strategic or business plans.
+- · consider how to generate more activity in this area; - to position the Bahamas as a leading arbitration hub and gateway to investment in the region; - · to establish commercial and maritime arbitration centres; and - prepare the appropriate strategic or business plans.

 As part of this initiative, the Arbitration Committee of the Bahamas Financial Services Board has encouraged a complete revamp of the arbitration legislation.
-The International Commercial Arbitration Bill 2018 is based on the UNCITRAL Model Law and reflects the intent of the Bahamas to become a new arbitration seat.
-The Bill 2018 gives certain powers to the Permanent Court of Arbitration, including power as appointing authority.
+The International Commercial Arbitration Bill 2018 and the International Commercial Arbitration Bill 2021, which are presently before Parliament for debate, reflect the intent of the Bahamas to become a new arbitration seat.